Louis Tomlinson Arrest: 1D Star’s Shaky History With The Paparazzi And The Law

 “Later in the video, Louis pans to a police motorcyclist just yards away,” the Daily Mail post continues.

 “Louis giggles, ‘One nil, b***h!
 Look at this b***h!
 He’s having a look.
-He’s thinking, ‘I’m sure I can smell an illegal substance in there.’
+He’s thinking, “I’m sure I can smell an illegal substance in there.”
 And he’s hit the nail on the head.”

-“The condition is intended to protect the public interest should the band members commit any violation during their stay in the Philippines,” bureau spokesman Elaine Tan expressed about the fine to the Telegraph,transcribed as a separate People report.
+“The condition is intended to protect the public interest should the band members commit any violation during their stay in the Philippines,” bureau spokesman Elaine Tan expressed about the fine to The Telegraph,transcribedas a separate People report.

-The matter was ultimately settled, and the show went on without any further incident.
+The matter was ultimately settled and the show went on without any further incident.
 Louis Tomlinson has not publicly commented on Saturday’s arrest or the weed scandal.

 [Featured Image by Vivien Killilea/Stringer/Getty Images]